Simple Exercises to Improve Your Golf Game

 The Perfect Pairing

-Regular practice on the driving range or using your favorite indoor putting mat for at-home practice is what makes you better, but add regular golf exercises and stretches, and you'll be amazed at the impact it has on your game.
-Adding golf exercise to your regular golf practice is a great way to improve your game and make your amateur or casual golf career last longer.
+Regular swings at the driving range or practicing at home with your favorite indoor putting mat will absolutely make you a better player, but add regular golf exercises and stretches, and you'll be amazed at the impact it has on your game.
+Give some of these exercises a try, and keep golf in mind the next time you work out.
+Rest assured, you’ll make your amateur or casual golf career last longer.

 FAQs